 As I describe the school, I would like to invite you to perhaps think of similar systems from your own experience (these could be classes that you teach, schools in which you have been, teacher associations, or anything of the like), and to draw parallels between my description and the system, or systems, that you have in mind.
 Ultimately, this book will have succeeded in its aim if the conceptual tools that I used to make sense of my experience also help you to make sense of your contexts.
 And if the overlap is less than perfect, the book will have succeeded in an even more ambitious purpose, that of initiating a discussion on how to best use CST in order to describe phenomena in language education.

 I’d like us to keep this conversation going!
 If you have any thoughts or feedback you’d like to share, why don’t you write a comment or send me a message?
+Also, please feel free to use the social sharing links below to forward this information with anyone who might be interested.

 If you enjoyed reading this post, you might also want to take a look at the following extracts from the book:

 My publishers would also like you to know that the book can be ordered through Amazon, or directly from their website.
 I have tried to keep the price down by forfeiting any royalties, and I hope that you find the content of the book interesting enough to justify the modest investment involved.
-Alternatively, feel free to use the social sharing links below to share this information with anyone who might be interested.